Holistic Therapy

 What is holistic therapy?

-Holistic therapy is a type of therapy that address the “whole” person.
-This kind of therapy integrates spiritual, physical, mental, and emotional forms of well-being.
-Its goal is to help individuals develop a deeper understanding of themselves on all these levels.
-It uses evidence-based treatment and a holistic framework and is often tailored to the individual’s unique needs.
+Holistic therapy is a type of therapy that focuses on the “whole” person and integrates spiritual, physical, mental, and emotional forms of well-being The goal of holistic therapy is to help individuals develop a deeper understanding of themselves on all these levels.
+It uses evidence-based treatment and a holistic framework, and is often tailored to the client’s unique needs.

 Holistic therapy can take many different forms.
 It often draws from other forms of therapy, including: